ahw/superflash.cards/README.md

 ![Cost Function Approximation](https://s3.amazonaws.com/pd93f014/math-equation-1.png)

-## :page_facing_up: Other custom preprocessing (newlines, blank spaces, etc.)
+## :page_facing_up: Custom preprocessing for newlines, blank spaces, etc.
-In addition to Markdown and AsciiMath parsing, there are a few additional custom preprocessing steps to make life easier.
+In addition to Markdown and AsciiMath parsing, there are a few additional custom preprocessing steps to give you more control over the formatting of your flash cards.
+Since Markdown depends on newlines to signify paragraph boundaries, and set of list items, points #1 and #2 below are particularly improtant.

 1. :leftwards_arrow_with_hook: :leftwards_arrow_with_hook: Three consecutive spaces are replaced with two newline characters.
 2. :leftwards_arrow_with_hook: Two consecutive spaces are replaced with one newline character.